-Maternal pre-pregnancy obesity and neuropsychological development in pre-school children
+Maternal pre-pregnancy obesity and neuropsychological development in pre-school children a prospective cohort study

 BACKGROUND: Maternal pre-pregnancy obesity may impair infant neuropsychological development, but it is unclear whether intrauterine or confounding factors drive this association.